Forget the Glaze! How To Use Oil Pastels On Clay

 Tools

-Step 1: Color bisque fired clay by pushing hard.
+Color bisque-fired clay by pushing hard.
 The harder kids push the more they will get vivid colors.
 Make sure kids are careful on delicate areas.

-Step 4: Paint a wash over the whole clay project.
+Paint a wash over the whole clay project including the edges of your tile or item.

 Step 6: Let dry.